 - David Roberts

-Colin Latchem is an Australian researcher, writer and consultant with a long and distinguished career in open and distance learning.
+Colin Latchem was an Australian researcher, writer and consultant with a long and distinguished career in open and distance learning.
 He first joined ODLAA in 1989, was elected to the Executive in 1993 and served as President from 1995 until 1997.
-He continues to have a strong association with us, even to the planning of the 2017 conference and was instrumental in the development of our theme.
+Until his death in 2018 he continued to have a strong association with ODLAA.

 Colin’s first experience of distance education was during his National Service in the UK, when he was involved in designing pre digital age learning materials for use in Royal Army Education Corps centres and troopships going to the Korean War.
 After teaching and then lecturing in art and design, he decided to change career and become involved in research and development in educational media and technology in higher education.
 During this time he was also engaged in consultancy work for the UK National Council for Educational Technology.